Approval voting: Dichotomous cutoff

-As this voting method is cardinal rather than ordinal, it is possible to model voters in a way that does not simplify to an ordinal method.
-Modelling voters with a 'dichotomous cutoff' assumes a voter has an immovable approval cutoff, while having meaningful cardinal preferences.
-This means that rather than voting for their top 3 candidates, or all candidates above the average approval (which may result in their vote changing if one candidate drops out, resulting in a system that does not satisfy IIA), they instead vote for all candidates above a certain approval 'cutoff' that they have decided.
+Modeling voters with a 'dichotomous cutoff' assumes a voter has an immovable approval cutoff, while having meaningful cardinal preferences.
+This means that rather than voting for their top 3 candidates, or all candidates above the average approval, they instead vote for all candidates above a certain approval 'cutoff' that they have decided.
 This cutoff does not change, regardless of which and how many candidates are running, so when all available alternatives are either above or below the cutoff, the voter votes for all or none of the candidates, despite preferring some over others.
 This could be imagined to reflect a case where many voters become disenfranchised and apathetic if they see no candidates they approve of.
-In a case such as this, many voters may have an internal cutoff, and would not simply vote for their top 3, or the above average candidates, although that is not to say that it is necessarily entirely immovable.
+In a case such as this, many voters may have an internal cutoff, and would not simply vote for their top 3, or the above average candidates.

 For example, in this scenario, voters are voting for candidates with approval above 50% (bold signifies that the voters voted for the candidate):